 Entering the Emerging Technologies Competition is a chance to gain exposure for your technology, receive tailored support from one of our competition partners, and win up to £20,000 to develop your idea.

-Since the initiative began in 2013, our winners have gone on to raise £10 million in follow-on funding, doubled their number of employees and entered commercial contracts.
+Since the initiative began in 2013, our winners have gone on to raise a combined total of over £16 million in further funding, grown their companies and entered commercial contracts.

 Our prizes are designed to help you take your ideas to the next level; there are three for each category, and benefits for shortlisted entrants, too.